huynhjeffrey4-design/MealForge-meal-planner/DEPLOYMENTS.md

 but it is just this:

 1. Clone the repo to the `aptitude` server.
-2. Copy the files to the root, where they will be served.
+2. Install dependencies.
+3. Open up file permissions.
+4. Clean up our deployment location and move the new files there.

 ## How to Push Deployments